oshioked/the-shop-app/README.md

-# the-shop-app
+# the-shop-app.
 An ecommerce shop built with react native